 - Send us an email saying you’re still interested in MIT (we’ll assume you are unless you tell us otherwise)

-- Write a new essay (the FUN form has a ~200 word limit to prevent you from doing this)
+- Write a new essay (the FUN Form’s ~200 word limit prevents you from doing this)

 - Bombard our office with excessive emails or new materials

 What if I do NOT want to be considered for RA admission to MIT?

 If you’ve been deferred, you’ll automatically be considered for Regular Action admission.
 However, if you want to withdraw your application from MIT, you can make this request in the application portal.
 To do so, log in to your Applicant Status Page.
 On the right side of the page, there is a paragraph that says, “If you have a data update or would like to request to withdraw your application, please fill out this form.”
 Please note that updates take 5–10 business days to process.

 I really, really need to contact the admissions office.
 How do I do that?

 If you really, really, REALLY need to, you can call us at 617.253.3400 or email us at [email protected].
 We’ll try our best to answer emails and calls, but just be patient as there may be some delay in our getting back to you!